MRYingLEE/Portfolio_GYM/README.md

 So we need performance and risk metrics built in, not only as STATE, but also as REWARD of RL environment.

+The action/reward space parts are modified from Bitcoin-Trader-RL (https://github.com/notadamking/Bitcoin-Trader-RL).

 # In future

 This is the first step to make an investing specific gym.